Question: How do I pray with abnormal vaginal bleeding (istihada)?

 How To Block Blood Flow

-Any action that can be taken to stop the blood flow for the prayer’s validity must be attempted.
+Any manageable action that can be taken to stop the blood flow for the prayer’s validity must be attempted.
 Past scholars wrote about women doing ‘hashu’ – stuffing – when they experienced istihada.
 In today’s times, this can easily be achieved with the use of tampons, moon cups, tissue, and the like.
+Based on her body and circumstance, a woman should choose what is feasible for her situation.

 The goal is to stop the blood from exiting in order to maintain ritual purity while she makes wudu and prays.
 She is only required to block for the duration of her wudu and prayer, and she is not obliged to keep anything inserted in her vagina for the entire day – unless she finds it easier.